artyte/MDP-G6-2017/README.md

 	- For battery <- "{"battery":0-100}"
 	- For status <- "{"status":status name}"
 - When receiving strings sent from Android, please activate the following functions:
-	- For grabbing grid updates (does not include robot's position) <- detect "sendArena"
+	- For grabbing grid updates (does not include robot's position) <- detect "pse"
-	- To begin exploration mode <- detect "explore"
+	- To begin exploration mode <- detect "pe"
-	- To start fastest path <- detect "fastest"
+	- To start fastest path <- detect "pf"
-	- There are no strings to request battery, robot position, or status for now since amdTool does not support it.
-RPI will send information for these when their values change, just like in amdTool.
+	- For grid position <- detect int(1-18),int(1-13)
+	- For battery <- detect "pb"
+	- For status <- detect "pst"
+	- For robot's position <- detect "pp"
+	- For go straight <- detect "pF"
+	- For turn left <- detect "pL"
+	- For turn right <- detect "pR"